PlayFab/gsdk/UnrealPlugin/README.md

 #include "MyGameInstance.generated.h"
 ```

-In the header file for your GameInstance class ([YourGameInstanceClassName].h), add the following declarations to the public section:
+Then, add the following declarations to the public section:
-(If you already have an Init() function, do not include this)
+(If you already have an Init() function, there is no need to include another declaration)

 ```cpp
 public: